 This a small change that could make a big difference for student loan borrowers.

-With no incentive to provide high quality customer service, the loan servicing companies simply focus on maximizing profits.
-If we let capitalism and the free market work, lenders would have a huge financial incentive to make things better.
+With no incentive to provide high-quality customer service, loan servicing companies simply focus on maximizing profits.
+If we let capitalism and the free market work, lenders would have a substantial financial incentive to make things better.
 If they don’t improve, they lose customers.